21 Unique & Weird Things to do in Amsterdam (Find Them All!)

 Play in Immersive Magical Art at WONDR

 WONDR Experience blends visual magic with boundless creativity.
-A confetti-sprinkled, creative world of colour and sensation that invites you to explore, regardless of your age.
+It’s a confetti-sprinkled, creative world of colour and sensation that invites you to explore, regardless of your age.
 WONDR was designed in collaboration with Amsterdam’s most creative minds to create a place that tickles your senses and invokes inspiration, fantasy and pure joy.

 Go Fishing for Plastic